Rock and Pillar Range

 The Rock and Pillars are a horst range, caused by movement on two parallel faults uplifting the area in between.
-Thus, the range is characterised by a very flat top, with steep escarpments on either side.
-The Great Moss Swamp lies on the upper surface of the range.
-There is a often persistent and unusual cloud formation associated with the range.
-This strange cloud formation, is more or less stationary and is called the Taieri Pet by the local inhabitants.
-It is formed by high north-westerly winds being forced upward over the Rock & Pillar range.
+The range is characterised by a very flat plateau at the top that is approximately 23 km long and 6 km wide, with steep escarpments on either side.

+There is an often persistent and unusual cloud formation associated with the range.
+This strange cloud formation is more or less stationary and is called the Taieri Pet by the local inhabitants.
+It is formed by high north-westerly winds being forced upward over the Rock and Pillar range.

+The Rock and Pillar Range is the border separating the Central Otago District from the Dunedin City administrative area within the Otago Region.

 Big Hut, situated near the summit of the range, is available for public use.

-The Rock and Pillar Range is the border separating the Central Otago District from the Dunedin City administrative area within the Otago Region.